Safely Working with Gas Discharge Lamps and

 whole 'nuther discussion.

-You can download a free Neon
+You can download a free

-Voltage Calculator for Windows.
+Neon Voltage Calculator for Windows.

-An old tech method for determining the voltage requirement is to use a
+An old tech method for determining the voltage requirement is to use a Variac on

 A better way involves using a milliameter to measure open circuit and closed